AI Strategy

 • When was the last time that person reviewed actual project output, not a status slide?

-Mistake 2: Treating AI as a technology project instead of a business process change
+Why does treating AI as a technology project instead of a process change backfire?

-McKinsey's 2025 survey tested 31 organizational variables.
-Workflow redesign had one of the strongest correlations with whether an organization saw enterprise-level financial impact from AI.
-Not model sophistication.
-Not data quality.
-Workflow redesign.
+McKinsey’s 2025 survey tested 31 organizational variables.
+Workflow redesign had one of the strongest correlations with whether an organization saw enterprise-level financial impact from AI — stronger than model sophistication or data quality.
 The organizations capturing value redesigned the process before or alongside building the model.
 They asked: if this AI works perfectly, what changes in how humans do their jobs?
 And they made those changes.

 Diagnostic questions: